Goodpal is a keen reader. He is especially interested in topics like poverty, population, climate change, and green energy.

 Western societies achieved this transition long ago due to technological and economic advancements.
 Developing nations are now moving towards it and are at different stages of demographic transition.
 Countries take more or less time depending upon their policies and strategies.
 The age structure of the population also changes during such transitions.

 Demographic Transition in Kerala

-Total Fertility Rate
+What Is Total Fertility Rate?

-To put things in perspective, here are some very high TFR nations: Niger (7.03), Mali (6.25), Somalia (6.17), Uganda (6.06), Zambia (5,81), and Afghanistan (5.54).
-Some very low TFR countries include Singapore (0.79), Taiwan (1.11), South Korea (1.24), and Japan (1.39).
-EU as a whole (1.58).
-The US (2.07) is hovering just below the replacement value of 2.1.
-World average is around 2.45 (down from 2.8 in 2002 and 5.0 in 1965).
+To put things in perspective, here are some nations with a high TFR: Niger (7.03), Mali (6.25), Somalia (6.17), Uganda (6.06), Zambia (5,81), and Afghanistan (5.54).
+Some countries with a low TFR include: Singapore (0.79), Taiwan (1.11), South Korea (1.24), and Japan (1.39).
+The EU as a whole is at 1.58 and the US is at 1.73.
+The world average TFR is around 2.42, down from 2.8 in 2002 and 5.0 in 1965.

 The Demographic Transition Model

 Power of People Development

 It is noteworthy that Kerala achieved this kind of development despite sluggish economic growth because normally economic growth has been known to curtail population growth.
 Sociologists attribute these achievements to Kerala’s better healthcare, high literacy rate, and better standard of living compared to other Indian states.
 Kerala's human development indices—elimination of poverty, primary education, and healthcare—are among the best in India.